pschaus/LINFO1121/source/part5/ex1.rst

 Exercise 5.1.7
 """"""""""""""

-Can you find an example of a valid heap T storing 7 distinct elements such that an infix traversal of T visists the elements in decreasing order?
+Can you find an example of a valid heap :math:`T` storing 7 distinct elements such that an inorder traversal of :math:`T` visits the elements in decreasing order?
-What about an prefix or postfix traversal?
+What about a preorder or postorder traversal?

 .. answer::